 - 4.4.1 As part of the program planning process, Council has conducted a community needs analysis of the local area and reviewed the community consultation report by UPS.
-Council has identified the key program delivery strategies for the site and they are included in the overarching program logic model.
-A copy of the program logic model is included in Appendix 2. - 4.4.2 Planning is currently well underway for the six-month uplift program designed to activate the new site at a high level.
-Appendix 3 is an overview of the programs that will be included in the uplift. - 4.4.3 As part of the planning for the uplift, Council continues to liaise with a range of potential partners including Veterans SA, WEA and Incompro. - 4.4.4 The opening event will be an exciting event with a variety of free and fun activities for all ages.
-Council will be showcasing all areas with taster programs as well as ideas boards which the community can use to provide feedback as to what other programs or services they would like to see at the Hub or alternatively, any skills they would like to share. - 4.4.5 In consultation with Council's events team and based on the success of their Salisbury Community Fun Day events, Council has identified the most suitable day and time for the opening event to be a Sunday from 11am to 3pm.
-Currently a number of different models are being prepared for consideration by the sub committee and these will be presented at the Burton Community Hub Precinct Sub Committee meeting in May 2022. - 4.4.6 As part of the opening event, there will be a focus on the external mural art project painted by Elizabeth Close.
-Elizabeth Close is a well-known Aboriginal artist who took the artworks of over 150 Burton Primary School students and adapted them into her concept design.
-The artwork was created following a student tour of the Kaurna Wetlands led by Uncle Frank Wanganeen who spoke of the importance of different elements of nature to both Kaurna and the wider Aboriginal community.
-The objective of the mural is to provide a strong link between the Kaurna Wetlands and Burton Community Hub and a very visual sign of the commitment of Council to building a bridge towards reconciliation.
-In addition to the mural, the students' artwork will also be used to create some fabric designs for adhoc furnishings for the internal children's area. - 4.4.7 Further consideration will need to be given as to the preferred timing for the opening of the new Hub.
-For example, Council's preference may be to do a soft opening two weeks prior to the major opening event to ensure all elements of the build are functioning effectively.
-Alternatively, the preference may be to utilise the major event as the key opening.
+Council has identified the key program delivery strategies for the site and are included in the overarching program logic model.
+A copy of the program logic model is included in Attachment 2. - 4.4.2 Staff have developed a six-month Uplift Program designed to activate the new site.
+Attachment 3 includes an overview of the programs that will be included in the uplift. - 4.4.3 Whilst the Uplift Program is extensive, there is availability for the addition of new, bespoke programs and services that are community-led and the Administration welcomes feedback from Council. - 4.4.4 Council continues to liaise with a range of potential partners and local community members, who have expressed a desire to be more closely involved with the BCH. - 4.4.5 Whilst the doors will be open to the public on Monday 4 July 2022, the major opening event will be held on Saturday 23 July 2022.
+The purpose of this extended timeframe is to ensure that all equipment, services and facilities have been tested and are fit for purpose in preparation for the opening event. - 4.4.6 The major opening event will go from 11am to 3pm and will involve a variety of free and fun activities for all ages.
+Council will be showcasing its services and programs and will ask for community feedback using ideas boards. - 4.4.7 The Administration have liaised with the Salisbury United Football Club to ensure that this launch does not have a negative impact on their operations and as such, the date was selected as this is an "away game" for their club. - As part of the opening event, there will be an effort to highlight the mural painted by Elizabeth Close.
+Elizabeth Close is a prominent Aboriginal artist, who took the artworks of over 150 Burton Primary School students and adapted them into her concept design.
+The artwork was created following a student tour of the Kaurna Wetlands led by Uncle Frank Wanganeen.
+The objective of the mural is to provide a strong link between the Kaurna Wetlands and Burton Community Hub and a visual sign of the commitment of Council towards reconciliation. - 4.4.9 In addition to the mural, the students' artwork has also been used to create some fabric designs for some furnishings for the internal children's area.